Legship

-Legship is a small town in west district of the Indian State of Sikkim.
-Legship is the gateway to West Sikkim.
-It is located on the main road connecting West Sikkim with the rest of the state, on the banks of river Rangit.
-The place is in fact a main crossing point of roads from Yuksam, Tashiding, Kewzing, Rabangla, Gangtok, Jorethang, Pelling, Gayzing and other places.
+Legship is a small town in Gyalshing district of the Indian State of Sikkim.
+Legship is the gateway to Gyalshing City.
+It is located on the main road connecting Gyalshing with the rest of the state, on the banks of the river Rangit.
+The place is in fact a main crossing point of roads from Yuksam, Tashiding, Kewzing, Rabangla, Gangtok, Jorethang, Pelling, Gyalshing and other places.

 Legship is also the spot for a large hydro-electric dam.
 The Rangit Dam lies up stream, a dam which the people of Legship were partly responsible for.
 The large lake formed by the Rangit Dam is also the spot where locals visit for day outing or picnic.
 The place is known as Rangit Water World and rafting facility is available here.
 A place of interest is the Kirateshwar Mahadev Temple which is believed to be one of the holiest and oldest Shiv temples in Sikkim.
 Another place of interest is Lho Khando Sang Pho is one of the four famous caves in Sikkim which is six kilometers away from Legship.

 Etymology

 Legship is actually pronounced as "Lyuksyep" and mispronounced as Legship.
-It means a fern, which tasted like a chilli- in the Lepcha language as the area when sparsely inhabited was a dense jungle of these ferns and the Lepchas named the place in the name of this fern.
+It means a kind of fern, which tastes like a chilli — in the Lepcha language, as the area when sparsely inhabited was a dense jungle of these ferns and the Lepchas named the place in the name of this fern.